terramate-io/terramate-example-code-generation/README.md

 terramate run --reverse -- terraform destroy
 ```

-The `--reverse` flag runs all stacks in reversed order, which is desireable
+The `--reverse` flag runs all stacks in reversed order, which is desirable
 when destroying resources.